StarLegacy/StarLegacy.Wiki/misc/cargo-trading.md

 ### Step Six
 -----

-After you are loaded up with crates, locate your destination on the dynmap and fly there.
+After you are loaded up with crates, locate your destination on the dynmap and fly there
-> Watch out for pirates!
-- Locate the Importer and Exporter Npcs with the crates in your inventory.
+- Locate the Importer and Exporter NPCs with the crates in your inventory.
-- Right click the Importer Npc this time and you should see a message similar to the one below.
+- Right-click the Importer Npc this time and you should see a message similar to the one below.

 ![completed]